Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 {% endblock content %}
 ```

-There's nothing here we haven't looked at already, it's just a cut down version of the blog page template.
+There's nothing here we haven't looked at already, it's just a cut-down version of the blog page template.

 ## Building for deployment